single breast tumor can be a combination of these types or be a mixture of invasive and in

 Ductal carcinoma in situ

 Ductal carcinoma in situ (DCIS; also known as intraductal carcinoma) is the most common type of non-invasive breast cancer.
-DCIS means that the cancer cells are inside the ducts but have not spread through the walls of the ducts into the surrounding breast
+DCIS means that the cancer cells are inside the ducts but have not spread through the walls of the ducts into the surrounding breasttissue.

 About 1 in 5 new breast cancer cases will be DCIS.
 Nearly all women diagnosed at this early stage of breast cancer can be cured.
 A mammogram is often the best way to find DCIS early.